aws-samples/aws-genomics-workflows/docs/core-env/create-custom-compute-resources.md

 --==BOUNDARY==--
 ```

+The above will add an `ebs-autoscale` daemon to an instance.
+By default it will
-By default the `ebs-autoscale` monitor will add a 20GB EBS volume to the logical volume
+add a 20GB EBS volume to the logical volume mounted at `/scratch`.
-mounted at `/scratch`.
-If you want this volume to be larger initially, you can
+If you want this volume to be larger initially, you can specify a bigger one
-specify a `/dev/sdc` volume in the Launch Template.
+mapped to `/dev/sdc`  the Launch Template.

 !!! note
     The mount point is specific to what orchestration method / engine you intend